 1) perform an initial emergency registration, as described in subclause 5.1.6.2; and

-2) attempt an emergency call as described in subclause 5.1.6.8.3.
+2) attempt an emergency service as described in subclause 5.1.6.8.3.

 If the IM CN subsystem is selected and the UE is currently attached to its home operator's network (e.g. HPLMN or subscribed SNPN) and the UE is not currently registered, the UE shall: